bgalvao/vizdoom-agent/README.md

 ## Presentation

 All shall be published in a webpage hosted by a branch of this repo.
-Planning on using bokeh.
+Planning on using [`bokeh`](https://bokeh.pydata.org/en/latest/).

 ^1 Stephen Kelly and Malcolm I. Heywood.
 2017. _Multi-task learning in Atari video games with emergent tangled program graphs_.
 In Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '17).
 ACM, New York, NY, USA, 195-202.
 DOI: https://doi.org/10.1145/3071178.3071303